opf/openproject/docs/release-notes/7/7-4-0/README.md

 OpenProject 7.4 includes several usability improvements.

-The PDF print layout for the work package list has been improved.
+The PDF print layout for the work package table has been improved.
 When you print out a work package in fullscreen view (using the browser’s print functionality), the layout is optimized and unnecessary information is hidden.